Entity Seeking Queries and Semantic Dependency Trees

-For example, the entity type identifier may determine an entity type of “Chinese restaurant” that corresponds to an sought by the query “Call the Chinese restaurant on Piccadilly Street 15” based on the term “Chinese restaurant” represented by the root of the semantic dependency tree.
+For example, the entity type identifier may determine an entity type of “Chinese restaurant” that corresponds to an sought by the query “Call the Chinese restaurant on Piccadilly Street 15.”
+This could be based on the term “Chinese restaurant” represented by the root of the semantic dependency tree.

 Entities from a Location History of a Searcher

-The entity identifier may extract all the entities from a mobile location history of a searcher which have a type identified by the entity type identifier, such as hotels, restaurants, universities, etc. along with extracting features associated to each such entity such as the time intervals when the user visited the entity or was near the entity, or how often each entity was visited or the user was near the entity.
+The entity identifier may extract all the entities from a mobile location history of a searcher.
+Those have a type identified by the entity type identifier.
+They would include hotels, restaurants, universities, etc. You will also extract features associated with each such entity.
+These could include the time intervals when the searcher visited the entity or was near the entity.
+Also, how often each entity got displayed, or the user was near the entity.

 Entities from a Past Interaction History of a Searcher

-In addition to that location history, the entity identifier may extract all the entities that the user was interested in their past interactions that have a type identified by the entity type identifier, such as:
+Besides that location history, the entity identifier may extract all the entities that the searcher knew from in their past interactions that have a type identified by the entity type identifier.
+These could include:

 - Movies that the user watched